namogg/multi-camera-application/README.md

 # Multi-camera-application
-An UI for multicamera viewing with python
+An UI for multicamera viewing with python tkinter

 ## Components
 - app.py: main file